Heritage pork and heritage pig breeds are hot topics! Everyone is talking about heritage pork, but everyone seems to have their own definitions.

 Shopping for pork?
 Be sure of what you are buying

-Once something easy, like putting the word heritage on meat packaging to get shoppers to pay more, maybe a lot more, you as a shopper will see heritage stamped on near everything in the meat department.
+Once something easy, like putting the word heritage on meat packaging to get shoppers to pay more, you as a shopper will see heritage stamped on near everything in the meat department.

 Common sense says this is just advertising talk, not really what you are wanting to buy.
 Small scale, lovingly cared for heritage breed pork can not be found in a chain store.